As an Amazon Associate, I earn from qualifying purchases.

 Learn the theory

-Since many people in our field like to discuss theory, it’s good to be able to talk about Bloom’s taxonomy, Gagne, constructivism, etc., much of which is described for free online.
-However, I think it’s equally important to remember that most of it is just theory, and that any experiments that seem to support a theory were probably done on students in school, not adults in the business world.
+Since many people in our field like to discuss theory, it's good to be able to talk about Bloom's taxonomy, Gagne, constructivism, etc., much of which is described for free online.
+However, remember that much of it is theory, and that experiments that support a theory were likely done on students learning facts in school, not adults changing what they do on the job.

 Consider a degree

-I haven’t looked for an ID job for a long time, so I don’t know how many employers require degrees now.
-However, I can say that when I’ve helped evaluate instructional design applicants, I didn’t see a strong correlation between having a degree and having a portfolio that shows effective design decisions.
-I looked almost entirely at the portfolio and not the education.
+I haven't looked for an ID job for a long time, so I don't know how many employers require degrees now.
+However, I can say that when I helped evaluate instructional design applicants, I didn't see a strong correlation between having a degree and having a portfolio that shows effective design decisions.

 Christy Tucker has a series of posts on Getting Into Instructional Design